Donders-Institute/hpc-wiki-v2/docs/bash/exercise_programming.rst

             fi
         done

     If you've done this correctly, you may notice an odd result.
 Even if ``$var`` is empty, your comparison will always evaluate to less than 9?!
-If this odd outcome is the same as yours, check the :doc:`solution <SolutionToExerciseQuestion4>` and then move onto subtask 5!
+If this odd outcome is the same as yours, check the :ref:`solution <bash_exercise_programming_t5_q4>` and then move onto subtask 5!

     .. tip::
         An excellent trick is to ``echo`` the commands you will run before you run them.
 If, for example, you are (as you should be) worried that your search patterns are a bit too liberal, you can see what the loop will actually do by putting it in double-quotes and adding echo before it.
 Observe: